ask-tech-org/target-myRetail-poc/README.md

 * Preferences -> Gradle -> set Specific Gradle Version to match the same version as your command line gradle (gradle --version)
 * Preferences -> Gradle - set Gradle User Home

-#   Things that are not being implemented due to the requirements, but need to be considered:
+## Things that are not being implemented, but need to be considered:

 I didn't implemented the following things since it wasn't part of the requirement by discussing with MichaelD Kelly and require additional informations

 * end to end engineering
     * swagger
     * containerize the application(docker)
     * automated build and deployment
     * automated integration testing